 By the way, if you want to make this simple flow chart even simpler, then the survey can be dispensed with.

 This flow chart represents a simple, rudimentary and initial aspect of database marketing.
-In this example, ALL emails that are exchanged for the offer go into a central “All Prospects Database,” and those that give their phone number are segmented into a “Hot Prospects Database,” whom are immediately contacted via telephone as part of a sales process.
+In this example, ALL emails that are exchanged for the offer go into a central “All Prospects Database,” and those that give their phone number are segmented into a “Hot Prospects Database,” who are immediately contacted via telephone and personal email as part of a sales process.

-Of course, not all the prospects that are included in the sales process will be reached by phone and of those that are contactable, not all will turn into customers.
+Of course, not all the prospects that are included in the sales process will be reached by phone and of those who are contactable, not all will turn into customers.